bsdpot/potluck/postgresql-patroni/README.md

 The VAULTTOKEN parameter is the issued token from the ```vault``` server.

+The ADMPASS parameter is the admin user password which defaults to `admin`.

+The KEKPASS parameter is the superuser password for postgres, which dfaults to `kekpass`.

+The REPPASS parameter is the relicator user password, for replication purposes, and defaults to `reppass`.

 The GOSSIPKEY parameter is the gossip encryption key for consul agent.
 We're using a default key if you do not set the parameter, do not use the default key for production encryption, instead provide your own.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

 # Usage

+The mount-in dataset goes to /mnt.
+This change from /var/db/postgres requires the ```postgres``` user's home directory be updated from the default to this.
+This is done automatically and will work as long as the mount-in directory is /mnt.

 You must su to the postgresql user and run psql to interact with Postgresql.